 Car accidents are the leading cause of Post-Traumatic Stress Disorder (PTSD) in the general population.
-PTSD is a psychiatric disorder that can occur in people who have experienced a traumatic event such as a serious accident, natural disaster, an assault, and other tragic events.
+PTSD is a psychiatric disorder that can occur in people who have experienced a traumatic event, such as a serious accident, natural disaster, assault, and other tragic events.

 The Effects of PTSD

 People with PTSD live with intense, disturbing thoughts related to the traumatic experience that can last years after it has ended.

 Sadly, you may relive the event through nightmares, feel perpetual sadness, anger, or fear, and feel estranged from your loved ones.
 Additionally, you might avoid situations that remind you of the event.